Press and hold the switch for 0.5 seconds to turn on/off the headlamp.

 The headlamp will automatically step down by a few lumens after being used for an extended period on any of the High, Med or Low outputs, to extend runtime and to guarantee illumination outdoors.

-Use as a flashlight
+Use the HM50R as a Flashlight

 Remove the tail cap and the battery, then remove the headlamp from the holder.
 Re-insert the battery and screw back the tail cap.